EdisoNewtong/Vector/CMake-Study/CMakeCommand.md

-# Generate a Project Build-System
+# Generate a Project Build-System  ( generate your MakeFile )
 ```bash
 # <path-to-source> must contain a "CMakeLists.txt" and must not contain a "CMakeCache.txt" because the latter identifies an existing build tree
 $ cmake [<options>]  <path-to-source>